astroandes/tololo-lya-fit/paper/referee.md

 three arms with a bulge and no bar.
 Those two objects have different structures, in my mind.

+Reply.
+We now make the comparison against other compact dwarf galaxies.

 The morphology of Tololo 1244-277 (see Fig.1 in Fricke et al. 2001) is not consistent with that of a dwarf elliptical (dE) galaxy (e.g. Geha et al. 2003). dEs are quiescent objects, with a regular